Jamie-Behan/Atlantic_cod/README.md

 - "**get_WAA_anomalies.R**" - .R file used for to get weight at age (WAA) anomaly data used in growth analyses.

 - "**get_depth_lat.R**" - .R file used get mean depth and latitude data, disaggregated by adults and juvenile groups.
-      - data generated were used in the "DisMAP_vs_adultjuv_raw.R" exploratory analyses.
+    - Data generated were used in the "DisMAP_vs_adultjuv_raw.R" exploratory analyses.

 #### Any further questions can be directed to Jamie Behan: jbehan@gmri.org